-The goal of periodontal therapy is to stop the progression of gum and bone loss and get your mouth to a healthy state.
+The goal of our Roseville periodontal therapy is to stop the progression of gum and bone loss and get your mouth to a healthy state.
 The initial stage of treatment is typically scaling and root planing to remove bacteria and calculus from below the gum line.

 While this is an important step in the road to periodontal health, several studies have shown that it is virtually impossible to remove all the plaque and bacteria from pockets that are 5 mm and deeper.
 When deep pockets between teeth persist following this initial therapy, it is difficult for dental professionals and patients alike to keep these pockets bacteria and calculus free.
 Due to this, surgery is often necessary to restore periodontal health.